Muktar Aliyu Betara

-Muktar Aliyu Betara is a Nigerian accountant and lawmaker, first elected to the House of Representatives of the Federal Republic of Nigeria in 2007 to represent the Biu/Bayo/Shani Federal Constituency of Borno State in the North-eastern region of Nigeria.
-He is currently the Chairman, House Committee on Appropriations in the 9th Assembly which held its first session on 11 June 2019.
+Muktar Aliyu Betara is a Nigerian accountant and lawmaker, first elected to the House of Representatives of the Federal Republic of Nigeria in 2007 to represent the Biu/Bayo/Shani and Kwaya Kusar Federal Constituency of Borno State in the North-eastern region of Nigeria.
+He was the Chairman, House Committee on Appropriations in the 9th Assembly which held its first session on 11 June 2019.
 This marks his fourth tenure as a member of the House of Representatives.

 Family and early life

-Betara who is an indigene of Wuyo in Biu township, Borno State, was born on 22 November 1966 into a large family; he is the twelfth of 21 children.
+Betara who is an indigene of Zarawuyaku in Biu township, Borno State, was born on 22 November 1966 into a large family; he is the 20th of 21 children.
 His father was a civil servant heading several community councils while his mother was a devoted housewife.

 Education

 Betara began his education at Biu Central Primary School in 1973 and obtained his First School Leaving Certificate in 1978.
 He proceeded to Biu Central Junior Day Secondary School, and then to Government Technical Secondary School Benishek, Borno State, where his leadership skills saw him becoming head prefect, and would eventually obtain his West Africa School Certificate in 1983.
 He advanced his education at Ramat Polytechnic, Maiduguri where he obtained his Ordinary National Diploma (OND) in Business Administration in 1986.